nsgrantham/nsgrantham.github.io/uses.md

 When I'm exploring a new dataset for the first time, I reach for [R](https://www.r-project.org/).
 I have used R regularly since 2009 when I was introduced to it in my statistics classes at Cal Poly.
 At the time R was not widely used outside of academic statistics departments, but the rise of data science as a new discipline has made R accessible to a much larger audence.
 Today it is especially welcoming to newcomers to data science, thanks to the contributions of RStudio, tidyverse, and the global community of R developers.
 I find R most effective for exploratory data analysis and data visualizations with ggplot2.

 For data science in production, I depend on [Python](https://www.python.org/).
 I began using Python in 2015 for an internship with the Crew State Monitoring group at NASA Langley Research Center.
-Unlike R which specializes in statistics, Python is a general purpose language which I find useful for scraping data from websites, developing end-to-end data analysis pipelines, and training machine learning models.
+Unlike R which specializes in statistics, Python is a general purpose language that I find useful for scraping data from websites, developing end-to-end data analysis pipelines, and training machine learning models.

-I used [Julia](https://julialang.org/) for several years in graduate school after I could no longer stomach the sluggish convergence of my Markov chain Monte Carlo (MCMC) code in R. Fitting hierarchical Bayesian models with MCMC is a breeze with Mamba.jl.
-I do not use Julia frequently these days, but afters its new v1.0 release I'm eager to reintroduce it into my workflow.
+I used [Julia](https://julialang.org/) for several years in graduate school after I could no longer stomach the sluggish convergence of my Markov chain Monte Carlo (MCMC) algorithm in R. MCMC for Bayesian analysis is a breeze with Mamba.jl.
+I do not use Julia frequently these days, but I'm eager to reintroduce it into my workflow afters its recent v1.0 release.

 Finally, bash scripts are the glue that holds everything together.

 ## Code editors

-I use [Visual Studio Code](https://code.visualstudio.com/) almost every day, a fact which may surprise those who know my distaste for Microsoft products.
+I use [Visual Studio Code](https://code.visualstudio.com/) almost every day, a fact which may surprise those who know my general distaste for Microsoft products.
 But it's simple, VS Code is excellent open-source software.
-Occassionally I use [RStudio](https://www.rstudio.com/products/RStudio/) for R-based projects, or [Neovim](https://neovim.io/) with [Tmux](https://en.wikipedia.org/wiki/Tmux) for tasks in the terminal.
+I also use [RStudio](https://www.rstudio.com/products/RStudio/) for exploratory data analysis, and [Neovim](https://neovim.io/) with [Tmux](https://en.wikipedia.org/wiki/Tmux) for tasks that require heavy use of the terminal.

 ## Getting things done